best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 This is done by running `pip install -e .` and any changes made to your module functions will also be updated in your python environment.
 Following this it is recommend to define fixtures, classes and then test functions.
-An example of this can be found below in [](#use-fixtures-to-reduce-repetition-in-test-set-up).
+An example of this can be found below.

 Similar structure should be followed in R, with all modules loaded in the beginning of a test script.
 Test contexts and then functions should be defined in turn as shown above.